Software Test Automation Services

 Automated Software Testing for WebApps and Mobile

 Every software tester, QA manager, and quality assurance expert is familiar with automated software testing and the associated challenges.
-If they work for a large corporation or ISV, test automation is most certainly a critical component of the QA process and a daily hands-on effort.
+If they work for a large corporation or ISV, automation testing is most certainly a critical component of the QA process and a daily hands-on effort.
 For those in startups or small companies with a simple or single product, an ad hoc QA process with manual regression testing probably works just fine (for the time being).
 As a business grows, the strategy may likely include the development of more products for their customers, and/or the expansion of features and functions within the existing products.
 As a brand is established, the importance of delivering high quality software also grows.
 Eventually, the QA team and its automated software testing processes must evolve to manage the expanding demands on their time, resources and budgets.
-This is where software test automation comes in!
+This is where automated software testing tools come in!

 Some of the key benefits of automated software testing are: